npm/npm/doc/scripts.md

 ## BEST PRACTICES

 * Don't exit with a non-zero error code unless you *really* mean it.
-  Except for uninstall/deactivate scripts, this will cause the npm action to fail, and potentially be rolled back.
+  Except for uninstall scripts, this will cause the npm action to fail, and potentially be rolled back.
 If the failure is minor or only will prevent some optional features, then it's better to just print a warning and exit successfully.